indrajiita/test/Upload PNG via SSH.md

 SSH (Secure Shell Protocol) is a secure network protocol that creates a safe channel to transfer data.
 Sending files over SSH relies on the SCP (Secure Copy Protocol), which securely transfers files and folders between two machines.

+For more about scp and ssh, see its manual page

+man scp
+man ssh

 , and ssh is the linux SSH client command.